santedb/dev-doc/developers/server-plugins/service-definitions/dcdr-subscription-definition-provider.md

 `ISubscriptionRepository` in assembly SanteDB.Core.Api version 2.1.151.0

 # Summary
-Represents an implementation of a repository which loads subscription definitions
+Represents a repository which maintains subscription definitions

+## Description
+This service is used to maintain instances of [SubscriptionDefinition](http://santesuite.org/assets/doc/net/html/T_SanteDB_Core_Model_Subscription_SubscriptionDefinition.htm) which
+            contain SQL (or other query grammar) to allow dCDR instances to easily query data on the HDSI interface using the ```_subscription``` parameter.
+The HDSI maps the subscription ID with the local data provider and then executes the appopriate query against the persistence layer to ensure fast synchronization of new data.

 # Implementations